KyleAnthonyFerreira/Connect-5/README.md

 ## <a name="feature"></a>How to Play

 Connect 5 is a strategic turn based game played between two players.
-The main objective of this game is to create a linear line of five of your own peices before the other player does.
-This line can be horizontal, vertical, or diagonal.
+The main objective of this game is to create a linear line of five of your own pieces before the other player does.
+This line can be either horizontal, vertical, or diagonal.

-In this game, the 'playing board' is layed down flat, and so, game play pieces can be positioned anywhere on the board as long as it is placed within the dimensions of the board, and if that coordinate is empty.
+In this game, the "playing board" is laid down flat, and so, game play pieces can be positioned anywhere on the board as long as it is placed within the dimensions of the board, and if that posistion is unoccupied.

-When you first 'start up' the game, you will see the main menu which will consist of the following options: Play Game, Player vs Player, Settings, and Exit Game.
+When you first "start up" the game, you will see the main menu which will consist of the following options: Play Game, Player vs Player, Settings, and Exit Game.

 Before you begin playing, you can choose one of four different modes to play with, Player vs Player, Player vs AI(Easy), Player vs AI(Medium), and Player vs AI(Hard).
 You can select a mode by clicking on the second row of cyan-coloured text until you the screen is revealing your desired mode.